join renew donate

 • Creative Voice Essay: Tell us about your creative voice and why you think it has been historically excluded in the documentary space.

-Please note: This application can’t be saved and returned to for more editing.
-We recommend that you consult the application and compose answers to the essay-type questions in an offline document and then copy your answers into the application fields in one sitting.
+Please note: This application CANNOT be saved mid-edit.
+We recommend that you consult the application and compose answers to the essay-type questions in an offline document, then copy your answers into the application fields in one sitting.

 Frequently Asked Questions